munificent/craftinginterpreters/book/calls-and-functions.md

 representation of a function, but here we are creating it at compile time.
 The way to think of it is that a function is similar to string and number literals.
 It forms a bridge between the compile time and runtime world.
-When we get to function declarations, those really *are* literals -- they are a built in syntax that creates a value of a built-in type.
+When we get to function declarations, those really *are* literals -- they are built in syntax that create values of a built-in type.

 So the <span name="closure">compiler</span> creates function objects during compilation.
 Then, at runtime, they are simply invoked.